anarinsk/anarinsk.github.io/cv/short.md

 Jun Sok Huhh and Jeong Wook Byun.
 2017.
 "North Korea’s Nuclear Weapon Development and South Korea’s Strategic Reaction: A Signaling Game Approach." *Ehwa Journal of Social Sciences* 33(1): 107--142.
 [Korean language]

-Jun Sok Huhh and Jeong Wook Byun.
-2014.
-"Hyperbolic Discounting and the Effect of Handset Subsidy Regulation in Mobile Telephony Service Market." *Telecommunucations Review* 24(4):566--576.
-[Korean language]

-Jun Sok Huhh and Jeong Wook Byun.
-2013.
-"Price Competition and Handset Subsidy Competition in Mobile Telephony Service Market." *Telecommunucations Review* 23(5):676--685.
-[Korean language]

 Jun Sok Huhh and Jung-Kyu Choi.
 2012.
 "The Decay in Contributions in a Public Goods Game: Learning Hypothesis, Strategy Hypothesis and Reciprocity Hypothesis Revisited." *Journal of Econometric Theory and Econometrics* 23(2):165--186.
 [Korean language]

 Jun Sok Huhh.
 2008.
 "Culture and Business of PC Bangs in Korea." *Games and Culture* 3(1):26--37.

-Jun Sok Huhh and Sang-Woo Park.
-2005.
-"The Emergence and Economic Functioning of Secondary Market in MMORPG." *Journal of Information Science* 23(6):42–49.
-[Korean language]

-Jun Sok Huhh.
-1999.
-"Finding the Alternative in-between Market and Capitalism: Theoretical Challenge of Radical Economics." *Economy and Society* 42.
-[Korean language]

-Jun Sok Huhh.
-1998.
-"On Theoretical Foundation of New Institutionalist Economics : ‘Power’ vs, ‘Efficiency’." *Review of Social Economics* 11.
-[Korean language]

-Jun Sok Huhh and Jung-Kyu Choi.
-1998.
-"Review of Radical Institutionalist economics." *Trend and Perspective* 37.
-[Korean language]

 # Technical Skills